astronomer/docs/astro/cloud-ide/quickstart.md

    ![New dependency graph](/img/cloud-ide/data-dependency.png)

-You can generate dependencies between any two types of cells.
-See the following documentation to learn more about each possible data dependency:
+You can generate data dependencies between any two cell types.
+To learn more about data dependencies, see the following documentation:

 - [Pass a value from a Python cell to another Python cell](cloud-ide/run-python.md#pass-a-value-from-a-python-cell-to-another-python-cell)
 - [Pass a value from a SQL cell to a Python cell](cloud-ide/run-python.md#pass-a-value-from-a-SQL-cell-to-a-python-cell)